Announcing OCF’s Incoming CEO and President

 Oregon Community Foundation

-In September 2002, Lisa Afua Serwah Mensah joined Oregon Community Foundation (OCF) as the fourth president and CEO.
+In September 2022, Lisa Afua Serwah Mensah joined Oregon Community Foundation (OCF) as the third president and CEO.
 Ms. Mensah joins the organization during a pivotal time – embarking on the development of the Foundation’s next strategic plan and upcoming 2023 celebration of Oregon’s giving community throughout 50 years of philanthropic growth and impact.